acquia/http-hmac-spec/README.md

 ## Overview of Response Header and Signature

-The pseudocode below illustrates construction of the HTTP "Authorization" header and signature for all non-HEAD requests:
+The pseudocode below illustrates construction of the HTTP "X-Server-Authorization-HMAC-SHA256" header and signature for all non-HEAD requests:

 ```
-HMACAuthorization = Base64( SHA256 ( ResponseStringToSign ) )
+HMACServerAuthorization = Base64( SHA256 ( ResponseStringToSign ) )

 ResponseStringToSign = Nonce + "\n" +
     X-Authorization-Timestamp + "\n" +